nomisRev/Write-your-own-MVP-library/README.md

     1. We must create our Presenter in our View because of Android lifecycle so in `onCreate` we'll create our Presenter. `presenter = new MainPresenter();`
     2. Our must Presenter must have a reference to our View so we'll attach the view `presenter.attachView(this)`.
     3. From this point on we have a Presenter and we can rely on it for logic.
-    4. In `onDestroy()` we'll detach ourself since we won't exist anymore after this point.
+    4. In `onDestroy()` we'll detach the view since it won't exist anymore after this point.
 * We now have a Presenter so we can use it to do what was defined in the contract.
 So let's call `presenter.getData()`, we are not interested in waiting until it returns.
 It will notify the View when it needs to show something.
 * Implement the View's contract methods